ZenWave360/karate-ide/README.md

 }
 ```

-(This is a very limited setup as no other project folders or dependencies will be added to karate runtime classpath)
+(This is a very limited setup as no other project folders or dependencies will be added to karate runtime classpath, and that includes `karate-config.js`)

 #### Using mvn dependency:copy-dependencies